Old Værøy Church: History

 The earliest existing historical records of the church date back to the year 1589, but the church was not new that year.
 The first church on the island of Værøya was built in the village of Nordland, probably during the 1400s.
 Around the year 1599, the old church building was either heavily repaired or torn down and rebuilt.
 In 1750, the church was described as a low, wooden building with bracing beams on the north side to help strengthen the wall.

-In 1790, the church was heavily damaged by strong winds during a storm.
+In 1790, strong winds heavily damaged the church during a storm.
 The church was torn down and plans for its replacement began immediately.
 Rather than building a new church on the site, it was decided to purchase the Vaagan Church (built in 1714) in the nearby village of Kabelvåg (in what is now Vågan Municipality).
 This church was too small for the congregation, so they were planning to build a new church anyway.
 So in 1799, the church was disassembled and moved to Værøy where it was rebuilt.
 Some furniture from the old church still exists in today's church.
 The church was a long church design with no tower.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
-Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.
+Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet at Eidsvoll Manor later that year.

 The church underwent extensive remodeling and renovations from 1828 until 1837.
-During the 1880s, a storm ravaged the church and it again needed to be rebuilt.
+During the 1880s, a storm ravaged the church and it again needed rebuilding.
 During the rebuilding, the choir was extended by one-third and the sacristy was also enlarged.
 Major repair work was also undertaken in 1919.
-In 1939, rather than replace the aging church, it was decided to build a new Værøy Church in the village of Sørland on the south side of the island, where most of the residents lived.
+In 1939, rather than replacing the aging church, it was decided to build a new Værøy Church in the village of Sørland on the south side of the island, where most residents lived.
 The new church became the main church for the parish, and the old church was renamed "Old Værøy Church".
 The old church is still used for worship services about once each month.